nf-core/funcscan/docs/usage.md

 ### ampcombi

-For ampcombi, nf-core/funcscan by default will download the day's version of [DRAMP](http://dramp.cpu-bioinfor.org/) database as a reference database for aligning the AMP hits in the AMP workflow.
-However, the user can also supply their own custom AMP database by following the guidelines in [ampcombi](https://github.com/Darcy220606/AMPcombi).
+For AMPcombi, nf-core/funcscan will by default download the most recent version of the [DRAMP](http://dramp.cpu-bioinfor.org/) database as a reference database for aligning the AMP hits in the AMP workflow.
+However, the user can also supply their own custom AMP database by following the guidelines in [AMPcombi](https://github.com/Darcy220606/AMPcombi).
 This can then be passed to the pipeline with:

 ```bash
 --amp_ampcombi_db '/<path>/<to>/<amp_ref_database>
 ```

 :::warning
-When the annotation is run with Prodigal, the resulting `.gbk` file passed to ampcombi will not be processed (i.e., the contig names will not be extracted) and end the pipeline run due to incompatibility issues.
-Therefore, the pipeline will automatically run Pyrodigal instead, if the `--run_annotation_tool prodigal --run_amp_screening`.
+The pipeline will automatically run Pyrodigal instead of Prodigal if the parameters `--run_annotation_tool prodigal --run_amp_screening` are both provided.
+This is due to an incompatibility issue of Prodigal's output `.gbk` file with multiple downstream tools.
 :::

 ### AMRFinderPlus